Tell stories with GIFs

 GIF ME YOUR BEST is a privat non-profit initiative and was initiated by Robert Eysoldt, a Strategy Consultant & Creative Director from Berlin, Germany.
 Professionally he develops and realizes interdisciplinary communication formats for companies and agencies as well as for cultural institutions and creative networks.
 You can find more about his many international projects at ZEROOVERHEAD CONSULTING.

 GIF ME YOUR BEST is supported by publishers, agencies and universities.
 The past European Elections GIF competition was kindly supported by the European Union, DG COM and MARKENFILM, Hamburg.

-A very big thanks goes to all the international jury members, who always look very closely at all submissions in order to be able to nominate the best.
-In the current #ZEROWALLS jury are:
+A very big thanks goes to all the international jury members.
+In the last #ZEROWALLS jury included the following experts:

 Benito Cabañas Aguilera, Graphic Designer, Puebla, Mexico

 Parisa Tashakori, Visual Artist & Graphic Designer, Boulder, United States

 Lahav Halevy, Graphic Designer, Tel Aviv, Israel

 Melinda Beck, Illustrator, Animation & Graphic Designer, New York, United States

 Mariia Norazian, Art Director & Graphic Designer, Kharkiv, Ukraine